Mung Bean and Kelp Soup: A Chinese Food Wisdom Ritual

 Gentle Awakening

-Soak mung beans in cold water for a minimum of 2 hours.
-This softens the bean and prepares its vital energy to be released into the water.
+Soak mung beans in cold water for at least 2 hours.
+This softens the beans and prepares them for cooking.

 The Opening

-Continue simmering until the beans split open and expand fully.
-This indicates that the cooling essence has been fully released.
-Do not add sugar, as it can trap heat within.
+Continue simmering until the beans split open.
+This shows the cooling essence has been released.
+The soup should feel light and clear.

 Practice FAQ